Frequently Asked Questions

 Do I Need Travel Vaccines Before Traveling Abroad?

 Every itinerary is different, which is why we customize our consultations based on the countries you will be traveling to or through.
-We may recommend a yellow fever vaccination for some travelers, but not others.
+We may recommend a yellow fever vaccination for some travellers, but not others.
 Generally, recommended travel vaccines include:

 The combination of travel vaccines recommended depends on many factors, such as: